invao/ccxt-private-ws/README.md

 ## API

 ### Exchange Methods

 #### `connect(): Promise<void>`

 Starts the connection to the exchange and does the authentication.

 #### `disconnect(): Promise<void>`

 Stops the connection to the exchange.

 #### `subscribeOrders(): void`

 Enable order update subscription.
 For each order update an `order` event is emitted.
 Subscribe to the `order` event using `exchange.on('order, listener)`.

 #### `subscribeBalances(): void`

 Enable balance update subscription.
 For each balance update a `balance` event is emitted.
 Subscribe to the `balance` event using `exchange.on('balance, listener)`.

 #### `createOrder?({ order }: { order: OrderInput }): Promise<void>`

 Creates an order.

 #### `cancelOrder?({ id }: { id: string }): Promise<void>`

 Cancels an order.

 #### `createClientId?(): string`

 Creates an exchange compliant order client id that can be used when calling `createOrder`.

 #### `getName(): string`

 Returns the lowercase exchange name.

 ### Exchange Events

 #### `on(event: 'order', listener: OrderListener): void`

 Emitted when an order update is received.
 The listener event contains the full order that has been aggregated over all subsequent updates.

 #### `on(event: 'balance', listener: BalanceListener): void`

 Emitted when a balance update is received.
 The listener event might only contain the updated balances but will always contain current values for `total`, `used` and `free`.

+#### `on(event: 'fullBalance', listener: BalanceListener): void`

+Emitted when a balance update is received.
+This always contains all account balances for the specific exchange.
+Some exchanges might only send `balance` events.

 #### `on(event: 'connect', listener: ConnectListener): void`

 Emitted when the websocket connection was established and the authentication succeeded.